slowernews/wisdom-tldr/chapters/chapter_3_action.md

 With practice, we also get better at recognizing bad decisions and pivoting, rather than sticking with past choices due to the sunk costs fallacy.
 Equally important, we can stop viewing mistakes or small failures as disastrous and view them as pure information which will inform future decisions.
 As further guidance, Bezos considers 70% certainty to be the cut-off point where it is appropriate to make a decision.
 That means acting once we have 70% of the required information, instead of waiting longer.
 Making a decision at 70% certainty and then course-correcting is a lot more effective than waiting for 90% certainty.

-> *'Opportunity cost is how intelligent people assess things.' -- Munger*
+> *'Opportunity cost is how intelligent people assess things.' -- Charlie Munger*

 plan ahead plannin 20% action 80%?